-For this reason, a cross-kidney transplant is not treated as a mechanical procedure.
-Rather, hospitals put emphasis on both couples involved in kidney transplantation getting to know each other before the organ donation.
-Hence, the term ‘kidney brotherhood’ – after all, recipients will get cross-kidney transplant from one another’s donor.
+A cross-kidney transplant is not treated as a mechanical procedure.
+Rather, hospitals emphasize both couples involved in kidney transplantation getting to know each other before the organ donation.
+Hence, the term ‘kidney brotherhood’ – after all, recipients will get a cross-kidney transplant from one another’s donor.
 It may create a bond between two couples and in such a friendly atmosphere, going through the process of kidney transplantation will be relatively easier and more pleasant.

 Where Can I Sign Up for Cross-Kidney Transplant?

-Since the news of kidney paired donation has spread across the globe as the new effective alternative for kidney transplant couples with unsuitable donors, many countries and clinics have established cross-kidney transplant databases which allow for the more effective search of matching organ donation.
-You shall be able to find a kidney brotherhood program in the nearest kidney transplantation centre.
+Since the news of kidney paired donation has spread across the globe, many countries and clinics have established cross-kidney transplant databases which allow for the more effective search of matching organ donation.
+You shall be able to find a kidney brotherhood program in the nearest kidney transplantation center.
 If not, look for national programs.

 Can Cross-Kidney Transplant Promise a Successful Organ Donation?

-As all types of kidney transplantation, kidney paired donation or cross-kidney transplant is not the ultimate key to successful organ donation.
-However, it increases the chances of finding a suitable donor.
+However, as all types of kidney transplantation, kidney paired donation or cross-kidney transplant is not the ultimate key to successful organ donation, although it increases the chances of finding a suitable donor.
 Still, kidney transplant patients need to take medicines suppressing their immunological systems in order to prevent a donor kidney rejection.
 While it is a small possibility, it always exists.

 This content is edited by Flymedi Medical Editors in April 2019.